duncanpierce/hetzanetes/README.md

 * [Kube-Hetzner](https://github.com/mysticaltech/kube-hetzner) - uses Terraform to set up K3OS
 * [kubernetes-on-hetzner](https://github.com/LWJ/kubernetes-on-hetzner) - uses Terraform
 * [hetzner-k3s](https://github.com/vitobotta/hetzner-k3s) - Vito Botta's more recent project - very complete but manages the cluster from outside

-## How it works

-1. `hetzanetes` used to share configuration with [Hetzner's command line interpreter](https://github.com/hetznercloud/cli) but it's now decoupled, so you need to set an environment variable HCLOUD_TOKEN with an API token obtained from [Hetzner Cloud API token](https://console.hetzner.cloud/projects) > (your project) > Security > API tokens.
-2. Hetzanetes will set up a private network in your Hetzner Cloud project, attach some labels for configuration purposes, and create a single Kubernetes API server node.
-3. (in future) When the single API server node starts, it will create further API server and worker nodes and join them to the cluster.
-4. All nodes are joined to the private network, have a firewall (using `ufw`) and are set up for unattended upgrades.